 Bosphorus is a very busy waterway with many ships and oil tankers going through it, as well as local fishing and ferries go to the Asian side back and forth.
 Around 48.000 ships pass through this strait annually, three times denser than the Suez Canal traffic and four times denser than the Panama Canal.
 Approximately 55 million tones of oil are shipped through the strait each year.

-There are two suspension bridges on the Bosphorus connecting Europe to Asia (or vice versa).
+There are three suspension bridges on the Bosphorus connecting Europe to Asia (or vice versa).
 The first one is known as "Bosphorus Bridge" and was opened on 29th October 1973 between Beylerbeyi and Ortakoy neighborhoods.
 This bridge's name was changed into "Martyrs of 15th of July" dedicated to the victims of the coup attemp on 15th of July 2016.
 It's 1074 meters (1175 yards) long between two pillars, has 6 lanes, 165 meters (540 feet) height of piers.
 The second one is known as "Fatih Sultan Mehmet Bridge" (or FSM Bridge shortly) and was opened in 3rd July 1988 between Anadolu Hisari and Rumeli Hisari neighborhoods.
 This one is 1090 meters (1192 yards) long, has 8 lanes, and is 65 meters high from the water surface.
 The FSM bridge is a part of TEM highway (Trans European Motorway) between Ankara and Edirne provinces.
-Both bridges are tolled which is paid during the passage to the Asian direction only.
-On both bridges only vehicles with electronic pass system (called OGS or HGS) are accepted, no cash.
+The third one is known as "Yavuz Sultan Selim Bridge" (or YSS Bridge shortly) and was opened in 26th of August 2016 between Garipce and Poyrazkoy neighborhoods along the shores of the strait.
+It's one of the longest and highest suspension bridges in the World; 1408 meters (1540 yards) long between 322 meters-high pillars, is 59 meters (65 yards) wide with 8 lanes for motor vehicles + 2 lanes for trains.
+A new highway is built on both sides of the 3rd bridge for intercontinental trade and commuter traffic.
+All three bridges are tolled which is paid during the passage to the Asian direction only.
+On the suspension bridges only vehicles with electronic pass system (called OGS or HGS) are accepted, no cash.
 No bicycles nor pedestrian traffic is allowed on them.
-The construction of the third suspension bridge has started in May 2013 by a consortium of Italian and Turkish companies, planning to complete it in the second half of 2016.

 The tunnel between Uskudar and Yenikapi neighborhoods was put into service in October 2013.
 It's a big project constructed by Japanese companies, which is delayed for 4 years due to technical reasons and archaeological findings.
 This tunnel connects only railways / subway between Europe and Asia, not motor vehicles.
-Nowadays another tunnel is under construction between Kazlicesme neighborhood in Europe and Goztepe neighborhood in Asia and it will serve to the cars.
+Nowadays a two-level and 5,4 kilometers (3,3 miles) long underwater tunnel is under construction between Kazlicesme neighborhood in Europe and Goztepe neighborhood in Asia and it will serve to the cars.
 This project is called "Eurasia tunnel" and is planned to be completed by the end of 2016.
+More tunnels under the sea are planned in the future.

 Bosphorus is one of the most popular areas of Istanbul for its inhabitants, especially during Summer for its